Homepage / Tours / Avalanche Lake Guided Day Hike In Glacier National Park

 What should I pack for a day hike in Glacier National Park?

-The Avalanche Lake hike in Glacier National Park is around 5 miles / Total elevation gain: 730 feet.
+The hike to Avalanche Lake in Glacier National Park is about 5 miles roundtrip with a total elevation gain of 730 feet.

 Quick Facts